walkerh1/e-Quality/README.md

 # e-Quality
-A platform that pairs high- quality teachers with disadvantaged students
+A platform that pairs high quality tutors with disadvantaged students.
+Draws on code from (this)[https://github.com/kevgathuku/chat-django] open source project.